Potential rideshare drivers - exploring Lyft and Uber driver demographics will help you decide if rideshare driving is for you.

 The rideshare service is a multi-billion-dollar industry because there is a clamor for this unique, on-demand business.

-If you are over 40 years old, your past experiences riding in taxis may have you questioning if rideshare driving is a less than prestigious “job.”
+If you are over 40 years old, your past experiences riding in taxis may have you wondering if driving for Uber and Lyft is a less than prestigious “job.”

 You may also be wondering if you “missed the boat” and whether the rideshare driving “Gig” is already over-saturated with drivers?